 All residents of the Byron Shire are welcome to participate.
-By having a say you can participate in shaping the decisions that impact you and your community.
 We encourage you to use your knowledge and personal experience to help us develop solutions to the problems and issues that affect you.

 We do our best, within our resources, to find the most suitable ways to reach stakeholders and the general community to ask for their views.

 Nearly all of our community engagement projects will be listed on our Public Notices page or at Your Say Byron Shire.